 Improper subbase preparation

-Polyurethane Injections: EFT provides minimally invasive techniques for repairing curled concrete floor slabs.
+Foam Injections: EFT provides minimally invasive techniques for repairing curled concrete floor slabs.
 Polyurethane foam is an ideal technology for projects where existing businesses occupy the warehouse area.

 The repair process is commonly referred to as joint stabilization.
 In general, the process starts with filling the subfloor void space with polyurethane.
 It is preferable to inject a fast-setting material for this task.
 Once the base has been stabilized, the surface flatness can be addressed if required.
+In most cases, the work can be performed with minimal impact to the facility and it's operations.